John Burgess (actor): Activism

-Burgess was a lifelong socialist, and passionate about actors' rights, serving on the Equity council.
+Burgess was a lifelong socialist and passionate about actors' rights, serving on the Equity council.
 He ran the successful campaign for his friend Harry Landis to become president of Equity.
 In 2002, he played an active role in preventing an "attempted coup" by a group of right wing actors who believed that "had been politicised by Labour members, to the disadvantage of ordinary performers."
 Burgess also gave his time to the Unity Theatre Trust, an organisation which took over the work of the left-wing Unity Theatre.

-Personal life and death
+Personal life, illness and death

 Burgess was married four times.
-With his first wife, Lana Cyzer, whom he married in 1959, he had three sons, Harvey, Paul and Andrew.
-Burgess was family oriented and loved to spend time with his sons and, especially, with Maya and Luca, his grandchildren.
-Burgess and his wife were divorced, and he married Sylvia, who stayed on in Canada when he moved back to the UK.
+With his first wife, Lana Cyzer, whom he married in 1959, he had three sons, one of which is Andrew.
+The marriage ended in divorce.

+Burgess married Sylvia Findlay, who stayed on in Canada when he moved back to the UK.
 This marriage also ended in divorce.

-His third marriage, to actress Vivienne Martin, lasted only six weeks.
-In September 1996, he announced his fourth marriage, to Dorothy Macaulay, who worked in the hotel industry.
+Burgess' third marriage was to actress Vivienne Martin, in 1976.

+In September 1996, Burgess announced his fourth marriage, to Dorothy Macaulay, who worked in the hotel industry.
 Their wedding was attended by members of the Brookside cast and covered by Hello! magazine.

-He loved literature and the arts, was a keen cricket fan and enjoyed both swimming and walking.
-Burgess succumbed to pancreatic cancer two and a half years after diagnosis, dying aged 77 on 15 November 2010.
+In later life Burgess was diagnosed with pancreatic cancer and he died from the disease, aged 77, two and a half years after diagnosis, on 15 November 2010.